-I wanted to try to include a few different cookie options because I know that it can be so difficult to find tasty cookie recipes that work for your particular allergy/dietary needs.
-I’ve been trying to hit all the favorites: double chocolate, cranberry, iced gingerbread, and now a classic sugar cookie.
+I love baking for the holidays.
+I know that when you have many food allergies, you might start to dread holiday baking.
+It can be so difficult to find tasty cookie recipes that work for your particular allergy/dietary needs.
+I try to include all the favorites on my site: double chocolate, cranberry, iced gingerbread, and now a classic lemon sugar cookie.

-These cookies are a really fun recipe to make with your kids.
-The dough is very easy to make in just one bowl, and after letting it chill for a couple of hours, it rolls out really nicely.
-Just don’t even start eating the dough raw – it’s so tasty, you won’t have any left to bake into cookies!
-If for some reason you don’t want these to be lemon flavored, go ahead and use a non-dairy milk in place of the lemon juice.
+- If for some reason you don’t want these to be lemon flavored, go ahead and use a non-dairy milk in place of the lemon juice.
 They will still turn out well!